Policies and processes

 Investigations in human and animal subjects must conform to accepted ethical standards.
-Authors must certify in the text or the title page that the research protocol was approved by a suitably constituted ethics committee of the institution within which the work was carried out and that it conforms to the WMA Declaration of Helsinki or a similar such statement from the author's country, such as the Statement on Human Experimentation or the Statement on Animal Experimentation by the NHMRC in Australia.
+Authors must certify in the text that the research protocol was approved by a suitably constituted ethics committee of the institution within which the work was carried out and that it conforms to the WMA Declaration of Helsinki or a similar such statement from the author's country, such as the Statement on Human Experimentation or the Statement on Animal Experimentation by the NHMRC in Australia.
 In addition, study participants must provide informed consent and appropriate written consents and permissions.
 Releases must be obtained where authors wish to include any case details, personal information, and/or images of patients or other individuals.
 Participant consent must be documented in the text.

 Conflict of interest statement

 The conflict of interest section in the manuscript submission process must be answered.
 It is the responsibility of all authors to disclose any financial and non-financial relationships that could be viewed as presenting a potential or actual conflict of interest.
 Conflicts of interest must be disclosed within the manuscript after the ethics statement.
 If this affects the anonymity of authors, it should be disclosed in the cover letter to the editor, or the title page, and not appear in the main document.
 If there are no conflicts of interest to report, this must be stated.

 Wound Practice and Research uses a double blind peer review process with manuscripts sent to at least two reviewers.
 Reviewers will score the manuscript and provide feedback to authors.
 Commonly, authors will be asked to revise their manuscripts at least once as a result of the peer review process.